leefroese/lee-froese-2022/content/building-this-site-using-nuxt.md

 ---
-title: Building This Site Using Nuxt Part 1
+title: Building This Site Using Nuxt
 description: 'A simple markdown blog using new to me technology.'
 tags:
   - Nuxt